-October 12, Day 8: Departure for Home.
-Participants not continuing on Panama's Darien Lowlands: Canopy Camp (October 11-19, 2025) can use the hotel's complimentary shuttle service to Tocumen International Airport for morning or afternoon flights home.
+January 24, Day 8: Departure for Home.
+The hotel's complimentary shuttle service to Tocumen International Airport can be used for morning or afternoon flights home.

 TOUR SIZE: This tour will be limited to 10 participants.
 However, VENT reserves the right to increase the tour limit by one in order to accommodate a couple when only one space is available.